 Apex Mountain Resort is currently the only designated Resort Area in the Regional Growth Strategy.
-While the Town of Osoyoos is considered a "Resort Municipality", it is currently designated as a "Growth Area" in this bylaw.
+While the Town of Osoyoos is considered a "Resort Municipality", it is currently designated as a "Growth Area" rather than a "Resort Area" in this bylaw.

-1-C To support the development of land designated Resort Areas as as yearround resort destinations.
+1-C To support the development of land designated Resort Areas as year-round resort destinations.

-- 1C-1 Supports the development of a new Master Development Agreement between Apex Mountain Resort and provincial government to allow for future ski area and resort expansion. - 1C-2 Supports Apex Mountain Resort collaborating with the Penticton Indian Band regarding any proposed expansion of the resort. - 1C-3 Supports the provision of community services, such as water, sewer and fire protection to all lands designated Resort Area under this Bylaw. - 1C-4 Consideration will be given to the application of the Resort Area designation to new sites subject to the completion of the Provincial Governments All-Season Resort Application process as outlined in the All Seasons Resort Policy. - 1C-5 Review this Regional Growth Strategy Bylaw be for consistency with any new or expanded resort use(s) approved by the Provincial government.
+- 1C-1 Supports the development of a new Master Development Agreement between Apex Mountain Resort and provincial government to allow for future ski area and resort expansion. - 1C-2 Supports Apex Mountain Resort collaborating with the Penticton Indian Band, Lower Similkameen Indian Band and Upper Similkameen Indian Band regarding any proposed expansion of the resort. - 1C-3 Supports the provision of community services, such as water, sewer and fire protection to all lands designated Resort Area under this Bylaw. - 1C-4 Consideration will be given to the application of the Resort Area designation to new sites subject to the completion of the Provincial Governments All-Season Resort Application process as outlined in the All Seasons Resort Policy. - 1C-5 Review this Regional Growth Strategy be for consistency with any new or expanded resort use(s) approved by the Provincial government.